layershift/kb-layershift/pages/02.cloud-vps/04.plesk/10.getting-started-with-plesk-dashboard/docs.en.md

 ### Using SpamAssassin

-I am pleased to share that we have already installed and activated SpamAssassin on your Plesk instance to guarantee that your primary inbox remains free of spam emails.
+SpamAssassin is already installed and activated on your VPS, so you can enjoy a spam free mailbox.

 ### Using Plesk Email Security